Flowers in the Attic (2014 film)

-Flowers in the Attic is a 2014 Lifetime movie directed by Deborah Chow, starring Kiernan Shipka, Ellen Burstyn, Mason Dye, and Heather Graham.
+Flowers in the Attic is a 2014 Lifetime psychological thriller drama movie directed by Deborah Chow.
 It is the second adaptation of V. C. Andrews’ 1979 novel of the same name.

-A sequel, Petals on the Wind, based on the novel of the same name, premiered on May 26, 2014 on Lifetime.
+A sequel, Petals on the Wind, based on the novel of the same name, premiered on May 26, 2014, on Lifetime.
 The network announced the developing of the following books in the series, If There Be Thorns and Seeds of Yesterday, which both aired in 2015.

 Plot

 In 1957, the Dollanganger children — 14-year-old Chris, 12-year-old Cathy, and 5-year-old twins Carrie and Cory — live happily with their parents, Christopher and Corrine, in Pennsylvania.
 This changes when Christopher dies in a car crash, leaving the family devastated and heavily in debt.
 Four months later, Corrine announces that they are going to move and live with her wealthy parents in Virginia.
 She explains to her children that she was estranged from her parents and that's why she changed her last name.

-On arrival at Foxworth Hall, Corrine's grim, claustrophobic and cold-hearted mother, Olivia, takes the children to a small room in the attic.
+On arrival at Foxworth Hall, Corrine's grim, cold-hearted mother, Olivia, takes the children to a small room in the attic.
 The next day, the children are given a list of rules and Olivia tells them to stay in the attic at all times.
 Corrine explains that her father, Malcolm, disowned her for eloping with Christopher, who was actually her biological half-uncle (her father's younger half-brother) and they were disinherited.
 She promises the children she will make her father forgive her; once he has forgiven her, she will introduce him to the children, and they will live happily together at Foxworth Hall.

 Corrine's visits to the attic become less frequent as she begins to enjoy her new-found wealth and starts a relationship with her father's lawyer, Bart Winslow.
 She informs the children that while her father has forgiven her, she cannot let them meet him because she claimed that she did not have any children; thus, they will have to remain in the attic until Malcolm dies.
 Corrine's visits all but cease during the next year.
 Due to lack of fresh air and sunshine, the twins' growth has severely stunted; meanwhile, Cathy and Chris are entering puberty.
 Chris accidentally walks in on Cathy while she is trying on her first bra.
 Olivia catches them and calls them sinners and tries to cut off Cathy's hair as punishment.
 Chris stops her, but she threatens to starve them for a week if he does not cut Cathy's hair himself.
 Cathy and Chris refuse to comply and give their remaining food to the twins while they rely mostly on water.
 Olivia appears to relent and leaves them a basket of food; however, Cathy awakens to find tar in her hair the next morning.
 As Chris reluctantly cuts her hair, he tells her that he finds her beautiful, but knows it is wrong to think of her like that.